kubernetes/enhancements/keps/sig-scheduling/3521-pod-scheduling-readiness/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

+No to existing API objects that doesn't use this feature.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?